8 Best Parks in Washington, D.C.

 Address: 3303 Water Street NW, Washington, D.C.

-6. Dumbarton Oaks and Montrose Parks
+6. Dumbarton Oaks and Dumbarton Oaks Park

-Between Georgetown and Embassy Row sits an irregularly-shaped green space, its west half occupied by Dumbarton Oaks Park, and the east by Montrose Park.
+Between Georgetown and Embassy Row sits an irregularly shaped green space, its west half occupied by Dumbarton Oaks Park, and the east by Montrose Park.
 Both were once the estates of prominent landowners and are now open for the public to enjoy.

 Rock Creek runs along the eastern border of these parks.